 I love the smell of Christmas, and a stovetop potpourri is one of the best ways to fill your kitchen and entire house with that Christmas smell fast.
-I had a batch going on the day we decorating the Christmas tree, and I am pretty sure that it will become a new tradition.
+I had a batch going on the day we decorated the Christmas tree, and I am pretty sure that it will become a new tradition.
 It smelled so good!

 CHRISTMAS HOMEMADE STOVETOP POTPOURRI GIFT IDEA

-You will want to put these together the night before gifting as they will only last a couple of days.
+You will want to put these together the night before gifting, as they will only last a couple of days.
 This makes a perfect hostess gift!

 BEST INGREDIENTS FOR CHRISTMAS STOVETOP POTPOURRI